My Moroccan odyssey

 The tour started in Casablanca, where we stayed the first night and met the guide and our fellow travellers.
 Leaving Casablanca and its exploration for the end of the tour, we then visited Rabat, Morocco's capital, and the walled city of Meknes, before staying two nights in Fez.
 Our journey continued through the Atlas Mountains via Ifrane, with two nights in Erfoud, on the edge of the Sahara desert.
 We were lucky enough to watch the sunset sitting over the desert sand dunes before driving on to Ouarzazate, Morocco's film epicentre.
 Our visit to the city included experiencing the majestic Ait Benhaddou ksar (a very famous set of fortified buildings in Morocco, seen in the film, Gladiator).
 We descended the mountains by way of the Todra Gorge to spend two nights in Marrakech before returning to Casablanca.
 Awesome!

-We met our tour director, Graham, on our way out to find some dinner.
 We had a delicious pizza for dinner (not very Moroccan!) and it was cheap as chips.
-Going out for dinner was our first experience of men staring at us because we were white and female.
-We noticed the absence of women in the restaurant and on the streets, too.
+Going out for dinner was our first experience of men staring at us and we noticed that the ratio of men to women in the restaurant and on the streets favoured men.

 We spent the morning in Rabat and had our first taste of tagine for lunch before heading to our next stop at Meknes.
 I grew to love Moroccan cuisine and tagine style cooking.
 That stuff is delicious!
 We ate tagine food at most meals.
 Usually, we'd be asked to choose a flavour and/or a protein, the the meal would come out as a big tagine to share, or a small one for a single serve.
 Moroccan flavours are subtle but warm enough for you to know you've eaten something substantial.